Feuerlabs/meta-exosense/README.md

 The new specification will replace the old version in the Exosense Server.

-## Updating the exosense demo application
+## Update the Exosense demo application

+All code for the Exosense demo application is in the `src` subdirectory under top directory where `https://github.com/Feuerlabs/exodemo` has been checked out.

 Notifications are sent back from the device by replacing the `ok` return value from `exodemo_rpc:beep` with a `{ notification, ...}`